Victoria and Albert Museum: Theatre and performance

-The Theatre & Performance collections were founded in the 1920s when private collector, Gabrielle Enthoven, donated her collection of theatrical memorabilia to the V&A. In 1974 two further independent collections were compiled to form a comprehensive performing arts collection at the V&A. The collections were displayed at the Theatre Museum, which operated from Covent Garden until closing in 2007.
-Theatre & Performance galleries opened at South Kensington in March 2009 tracing the production process of performance and include a temporary exhibition space.
-Types of objects displayed include costumes, set models, wigs, prompt books, and posters.
+The Theatre & Performance collections were founded in the 1920s when a private collector, Gabrielle Enthoven, donated her collection of theatrical memorabilia to the V&A. In 1974 two further independent collections were compiled to form a comprehensive performing arts collection.
+The collections were displayed at the Theatre Museum, which operated in Covent Garden until closing in 2007.
+The Theatre & Performance galleries opened at South Kensington in March 2009 tracing the production process of performance and include a temporary exhibition space.
+Objects displayed include costumes, set models, wigs, prompt books and posters.